zeek/broker/doc/web-socket.rst

 Broker endpoint converts every message to its native representation and publishes it.

-The WebSocket server may send `Event Messages`_ (whenever a data message matches the subscriptions of the client) and `Error Messages_` to the client.
+The WebSocket server may send `Data Messages`_ (whenever a data message matches the subscriptions of the client) and `Error Messages_` to the client.

 Data Representation